If you are a local student you may be eligible.

 Melbourne Polytechnic’s Certificate III in Pathology Collection HLT37215 will qualify you to work as a pathology collector in the private and public health sector, at medical centres, hospitals and pathology collection centres.
 Many of our students find ongoing employment at the workplaces where they completed their placements.
 At Melbourne Polytechnic, we’ll ensure the day you graduate, you’re ready to step into a lab with confidence.

-This course is taught through blended learning (a combination of remote and on-campus delivery) at Greensborough and Preston campuses.
+This course is taught through blended learning (on campus and some remote delivery) at Preston and Epping campuses.

 Preston: Mon, Tues, Weds, Thurs - 9am - 3.30pm